buddebej/mongodb_GeodataBrowser/README.md

 http://127.0.0.1:3000/
 ```

-Browse your collections and bring query results on a map.
+Browse your collections and plot your query results on a map.

 ![Screenshots](https://raw.github.com/buddebej/mongodb_GeodataBrowser/master/screenshots/gui_screenshot.png)